Lalan Singh is new JD(U) president; Party opposes coercive measures to control population | Politics

 Some BJP-ruled states, including Uttar Pradesh, have batted for a law to curb the population growth.

-JD(U) spokesperson K C Tyagi told reporters that coercive policies had failed during the Emergency, even as he added his party was in support of steps to control the growth of population.
+JD(U) spokesperson KC Tyagi told reporters that coercive policies had failed during the Emergency, even as he added his party was in support of steps to control the growth of the population.

+Tyagi said the party's national council will meet in Patna in August to endorse Lalan Singh's election as its president.
+The council is the largest organisational body of the party and is also expected to discuss other pertinent issues.

 Kumar, whose party's equation with the ally BJP has been uneven, also attended the national executive meeting and is scheduled to have a luncheon meeting with INLD leader Om Prakash Chautala on Sunday.